Rune

 and prince of Ásgardr

-Ansuz is the name of the A-rune of the Elder Futhark, likely from the Neo-Etruscan letter A and the Phonecian "aleph."
-The futharks are unusual among world alphabets, in that the first letter is not the A-sound; in this case, A is the fourth letter.
-Ansuz, "deity," is the Proto-Germanic form of the word Æsir, the gods, or the land-gods as opposed to the sea-gods the Vanir present.
-In the Norwegian rune-poem, this letter is called "óss" (Old English "Ós," mouth) or sometimes "áss," the singular form of Æsir (fem. ásynja, pl. ásynjur).
+Ansuz is the name of the A-rune of the Elder Futhark, likely from the Neo-Etruscan letter A and the Phoenician “aleph.”
+The futharks are unusual among world alphabets in that the first letter is not the A-sound; here, A is the fourth letter.
+Ansuz, “deity,” is the Proto-Germanic form of the word Æsir, the gods—specifically the land-gods, as opposed to the sea-gods, the Vanir.

-This is the rune of Óðinn's mouth, the font of poetry, the source of runic lore, the mouth of the river upon which adventures are borne.
-Note the name "aldingautr" in the Icelandic language rune-poem: "aldi" old/aged + "Gautr," one of Óðinn's many names, carrying many meanings.
-It links Óðinn to the North Germanic Geats of Sweden, "man from Gautland," and it's also connected to the Proto-Germanic verb "to pour," just as Óðinn dispenses wisdom—indeed, think back to the story of when he stole the Mead of Poetry from the giant Suttungr, how Óðinn swallowed it all down to spit it back out when he fled to Asgard.
+This is the rune of Óðinn’s mouth: the font of poetry, the source of runic lore, the mouth of the river upon which adventures are borne.
+Note the name aldingautr in the Icelandic rune poem: “aldi” (old) + “Gautr,” one of Óðinn’s many names.
+It links Óðinn to the Geats of Sweden and to the Proto-Germanic verb meaning “to pour,” just as Óðinn dispenses wisdom—most famously when he stole the Mead of Poetry from the giant Suttungr.

 Keywords: Communication, Communion, Truth, Honesty, Eloquence, Deity